casact/chainladder-python/docs/library/governance.md

 | `pre-release` | Houses code staged for an upcoming release.
 Unprotected. |
 | `dev-branches` | House feature development to be merged into main.
 Unprotected. |

-Branches shall begin with # and the issue number, following by a short description of what the branch is (e.g. #123-new_friedland_dataset).
+Branches shall begin with # and the issue number, following by a short description of what the branch is (e.g. `#123-new_friedland_dataset`).
 Once the branch is merged into main, the owner shall consider deleting the branch that is no longer useful.

 ### Finding and Issue to Contribute to

 You may claim or request assignment for any open issue, including inactive ones with existing assignees.
-Look for the “Great First Contribution!” label for beginner-friendly tasks.
+Look for the "Great First Contribution! 🌱" label for beginner-friendly tasks.

 ### Creating a Development Environment